AstraZeneca sales hit hard by generic competition

 Sales in the quarter were $6.66 billion, generating "core" earnings, which exclude certain items, down 12 percent at $1.53 a share, AstraZeneca said on Thursday.

-Analysts, on average, had forecast sales of $6.95 billion and earnings of $1.39 a share, according to Thomson Reuters I/B/E/S. The beat on earnings was helped by the release of a tax provision in the second quarter, which boosted core earnings by 19 cents a share.
+Analysts, on average, had forecast sales in the quarter of $6.95 billion and earnings of $1.39 a share, according to Thomson Reuters I/B/E/S.

 Its larger rival GlaxoSmithKline (GSK.L) was forced on Wednesday to revise down its 2012 sales outlook - predicting a flat year, rather than the hoped-for return to growth - largely as a result of the worsening European situation.